 OJP is committed to ensuring a fair and open process for awarding grants.
-OJJDP reviews each application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+OJJDP reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.

 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
-OJJDP may use either internal peer reviewers, external peer reviewers, or a combination to review the applications under this solicitation.
+OJJDP may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications under this solicitation.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is NOT a current DOJ employee.
 An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
 Applications that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.
+In addition to peer review ratings, considerations for OJJDP's research award recommendations and decisions include, but are not limited to (1) appropriateness and strength of research design, (2) planned dissemination of findings, and (3) potential impact on the field.
+OJJDP may also consider inclusion of underserved populations, geographic diversity, strategic priorities, past performance, and available funding.